Plan, Save, Succeed!

 - Alignment with National and Common Core State Standards (PDF)

-- A fun online challenge in which students race against the clock to answer real-world financial literacy and math questions.
+- Online challenges in which students tackle real-world financial literacy and math problems.

 Students will begin to consider the role saving plays in financial planning by creating monthly budgets for siblings saving to buy a car.